ccmenu/ccmenu2/README.md

 # CCMenu 2

-This is work-in-progress of a complete rewrite of [CCMenu](https://github.com/erikdoe/ccmenu) in Swift/SwiftUI.
-It is not usable at this stage.
+This is a complete rewrite of [CCMenu](https://github.com/erikdoe/ccmenu).

+There will be a number of pre-releases via Github before it replaces the old version in the AppStore.

 Significant known issues are filed as bugs.